 This is my personal blog, eportfolio and part of my learning environment.
 It is focused on learning and learning environments.
 My mission is to help you understand and build significant learning environments that will serve all learners.
 To fully understand why I believe it is crucial for everyone to have a personal learning environment read my post Why Learners Should Blog.
 Because this blog is part of my learning environment it will never be fully finished.

-I write/post 3-4 times a week on all aspects of significant learning environments, leadership & change, disruptive innovation, instructional technology, mobile and web-based learning, constructivism and instructional design.
-As of the summer of 2013 I will also start writing and reflecting Becoming an Intentional Father.
+I write/post 2-4 times a week on all aspects of significant learning environments, leadership & change, disruptive innovation, instructional technology, mobile and web-based learning, constructivism and instructional design.
+As of the summer of 2013 I also started writing and reflecting Becoming an Intentional Father.
 On occasion, I write about stuff that doesn’t fit neatly into one of these categories.
 You will also notice that I am an advocate for new media–especially video and infographics and I believe that we should be incorporating media in to everything we do (see my… Embedding Media into all Programs post for a full justification).
 On Wednesdays I add to my Wednesday Watchlist where I post an amazing video I found at TED, Youtube, Vimeo, RSA or one of the many other sites that I monitor on a daily basis.

 The following video provides a snapshot into my thoughts on school and learning: